circleci/circleci-docs/jekyll/_cci2/ip-ranges.md

       - build
 ```

-## List of IP address ranges associated with the IP Ranges feature
+## List of IP address ranges associated with the IP ranges feature
 {: #listofipaddressranges }

 *Last updated*: 07/21/2021

-Jobs that have opted into the IP Ranges feature will have one of the following IP address ranges associated with them:
+Jobs that have opted into the IP ranges feature will have one of the following IP address ranges associated with them:

 - 107.22.40.20
 - 18.215.226.36